00112244/windows_forensics/README.md

 ---

-### 3. Forensic Analysis of Windows File System and Artifacts
+### 3. Forensic Analysis of Windows File Systems and Artifacts
 **Description:** Focuses on investigating the Windows NTFS file system and related artifacts.
 **Key Features:**
 - Analysis of Master File Table (MFT), $LogFile, and $Recycle.Bin.